Classroom Assessments

 • Benchmark Tests.
 Many districts also use semester or quarterly Benchmark tests.
 These tests determine student mastery of standards taught in a particular quarter.
 Collectively, they represent a year’s worth of mastery.

 • Standardized Achievement Tests.
-A major spoke in the commercial test wheel is the classic Achievement Test.
 These tests determine student mastery of a select array of skills in comparison to other students their age around the state or the country.
 Samples of these are the ACT, the SAT, the Terra Nova, and the Iowa Test of Basic Skills.

 • THE STRUCTURE OF TRADITIONAL CLASSROOM PAPER-PENCIL TESTS